-The linear correlation coefficient between morphological characteristics dry matter yield (DMY) is shown in Table 6.
+The linear correlation coefficient between morphological characteristics dry matter yield (DMY) is shown in Table 4.
 The number of tillers per plant (NTPP), number of leaves per plant (NLPP), number of nodes per plant (NNPP), internode length (INL), and dry matter yield (DMY) are all strongly linked positively with plant height (PH).
-Similarly, a strong and positive correlation was found between the number of tillers per plant (NTPP) and the number of nodes per plant (NNPP) (r=0.897), number of node per plant (NNPP) (r=0.920), internode length (INL) (r = 0.888), and dry matter yield (DMY) (r = 0.936).
+Similarly, a strong and positive correlation was found between the number of tillers per plant (NTPP) and the number of Leafs per plant (NLPP) (r=0.897), number of nodes per plant (NNPP) (r=0.920), internode length (INL) (r = 0.888), and dry matter yield (DMY) (r = 0.936).
 DMY had a positive correlation (P<0.05) with all morphological characteristics of Guatemala grass.
 The positive association between dry matter yield with morphological parameters (plant height and leaf length per plant) may result from better competition for radiant energy with extended days to harvest.
-The correlation between morphological parameters (PH, NTPP, NLPP, NNPP, INL, and DMY) showed a positive correlation.
 The current result indicates that plant height was strongly correlated with most of the morphological characteristics.
 This result agrees with (Andualem and Hundessa, 2022) and (Mijena et al., 2022) for Guatemala grass and Brachiaria grass respectively.